AY 2020-21 Facilitating Group Discussions: From the Seminar Room to the Lecture Hall

 - Design and facilitate learner-centered interactive lectures and class discussions to promote inquiry, reflection, and problem solving.

 This seminar is offered to doctoral students.
-Click to register in Infosys.
+Click to register in SITS.